2 The year in review

 Prosecutions in Canada’s North

-In Canada’s three Northern territories, the PPSC prosecutes all Criminal Code offences, in addition to offences under other federal legislation and under territorial legislation.
-In 2012–2013, the PPSC was responsible for 9,243 files in the territories, of which 8,559 involved Criminal Code offences.
-Of those files, 7,311 were new, and 1,932 were carried over from previous years.
-Northern prosecutions included 504 drug offences, 214 regulatory offences, and 254 territorial offences.
-Some files involved multiple offences.
-Of the Criminal Code files, 53 were homicide or attempted murder files.
+In Canada’s three northern territories, the PPSC prosecutes all Criminal Code offences, in addition to offences under other federal legislation and, under arrangements with the territories, certain offences under territorial legislation.
+In 2014–2015, the PPSC was responsible for 8,516 files in the territories.
+Of these files, 7,967 involved Criminal Code offences (including 46 homicide or attempted murder files), 459 files involved drug offences, 133 files involved regulatory offences, and 221 files involved territorial offences.
+The total includes 6,174 new files and 2,342 carried over from previous years.
+Some of the files involved multiple offences.

 Regulatory and Economic Prosecutions